percona/xtradb-cluster-tutorial/doc/00-Initial Setup.rst

 - Currently the Vagrant file downloads a single CentOS base box that is around 300MB.
 - It creates 3 individual Virtual machines that each use 256M of RAM.
 - Unpacked and fully installed, each machine takes ~1.3G of disk space.
+- These are 64-bit VMs, with a single virtual CPU each.
 - I have taken steps to try to minimize the CPU utilization during the modules, but there might be some cases where it gets somewhat high during some of the experiments.